mattstyles/viperfish/README.md

 ## Customisation

-### Pre-requisites
+### How Viperfish Works

 Viperfish works by grabbing content from a github repo, passing it through a theme to style it and displaying it in the browser.
-In order to make viperfish work for you you'll need to create some content and you'll need to create a theme to display that content.
+In order to make viperfish work for you you'll need to create some [content](#creating-content "How to create content") and you'll need to create a theme to display that content.

 When viperfish is started there are a number of steps that it will perform to transparently initialise itself: